What Is First Wort Hopping? – German Brewing Techniques

 The secondary goal is more of a happy symptom of the FWH process.

-With hops already integrated in the wort, when it comes to adding the first part of your scheduled hops, you don’t have to worry about your boil kettle going bananas.
+With hops already integrated into the wort, when it comes to adding the first part of your scheduled hops, you don’t have to worry about your boil kettle going bananas.

 Unfortunately, this is one brewing tidbit that really has been lost to the ages.